hyper-cookie/MSTeams-checker/README.md

 ---

-I understand that it is hard to launch this project, sorry, i am just learning.
+I understand that it is hard to launch this project by first time, sorry, i am just learning.
 If you can commit my code to the better code, i would be very pleased.